fwiller-git/TIMELAPSE-Tool-Docs/docs/source/limitations.rst

 Known Bugs
 ----------
-* Images counter not updating when only recording in Window mode (Visual Bug)
 * Infinite "Modal Detected" Error if starting a recording in the middle of setting the file path.
 Currently requires reloading the blend file to start recording again.
 I suspect this will not be an issue when is_operator_modal becomes available in the blender python api, but alternative solutions are being looked in to

 .. attention::